 The following Guide was prepared in 2002 and has achieved something of a reputation for its insight.
-The Guide can be read as a general ‘How to.’
-Our specific recommendations for particular seeder models are found in the Tech Tips section, along with a pictoral of the 4 Steps of No-till Seeding.
+The Guide can be read as a general ‘how to.’
+Our specific recommendations for particular seeder models are found in the Tech Tips section, along with a pictorial of the 4 Steps of No-till Seeding.
 For a printer-friendly pdf of the Guide, click here.

 Guide to No-Till Seeding:

 The state of existing technology & our understanding by Matt Hagny (3 Sept.
 2002)

 The perfect no-till seeding tool has yet to be built, or even conceptualized.
 We are always limited by our imaginations, by physical laws, and by economics.
 Therefore, we will have to ‘make do’ with something less than ideal.
 While there’s probably a hundred ways of doing seed placement reasonably well, there’s millions of ways of screwing it up (and we seem to learn them all the hard way).
 Getting good value in seeder performance begins with understanding the components’ design and function, as well as what interactions may occur.